-'''

-Usage: policy_sentry query condition-table [OPTIONS]

-Options:

-'''

-name TEXT Get details on a specific condition key.
-Leave this blank to get a list of all condition keys available to the service. service TEXT help Filter according to AWS service. [required] Show this message and exit.
+''' Usage: policy_sentry query condition-table [OPTIONS] Query the condition keys table from the Policy Sentry database Options: --name TEXT Get details on a specific condition key.
+Leave this blank to get a list of all condition keys available to the service. --service TEXT Filter according to AWS service. [required] --fmt [yaml|json] Format output as YAML or JSON.
+Defaults to "yaml" --quiet Set the logging level to WARNING instead of INFO. --help Show this message and exit. '''